The United Methodist Church affirms that sexuality is “God’s good gift to all persons.”

 With a body of over 12 million members globally, United Methodists are not of one mind about how to be in ministry with lesbian, gay, bisexual, transgender and queer people.

 Some members feel strongly that the church should uphold its current stances regarding gay clergy and marriage.
 Others strongly advocate for inclusion of LGBTQ Christians in all aspects of life in the church.

 While the church has official statements regarding homosexuality, all members can disagree with the church’s positions and can advocate for change in policy.
 That process happens through General Conference, the only body that speaks officially for the church.
 At every General Conference since 1972, global delegates have grappled with differing views as they made decisions about whether or how to include LGBTQ people in the church.

 In 2019, a special session of General Conference met specifically to address ongoing, unresolved divisions regarding homosexuality.
 Its decisions to strengthen restrictions on ordination and same-sex weddings have led to growing resistance, especially in the U.S. and in Western Europe, where many United Methodists see such measures as punitive and discriminatory against LGBTQ people.

 The impasse over homosexuality has led to uncertainty about the Church’s future.
 Calls for separating the denomination have increased.
-Delegates to the 2020 General Conference will face difficult decisions on proposals for major reorganization of the denomination or separation to form new expressions of Methodism.
+Delegates to the 2020 General Conference (rescheduled to August 9-September 6, 2022) will face difficult decisions on multiple proposals for major reorganization of the denomination or separation to form new expressions of Methodism.

 This content was produced by Ask The UMC, a ministry of United Methodist Communications.